RUNNING TRACK ETIQUETTE

 A lot of coaches and players do not have any experience with running track etiquette so it needs to be taught.
 Using a track is very beneficial to soccer coaches for speed and endurance training.
 Most coaches do not have dedicated tracks available for their use.
 Accordingly, these coaches need to use public tracks.
 This running track etiquette instruction is especially useful because of the high potential for coming in contact with casual users.

 - Note that many people have no clue about running track etiquette.
-The worst offenders are generally the casual public who walk on the inside lanes, but then there are those with any type of wheeled vehicles, like bikes, strollers, scooters and skate boards.
+The worst offenders are generally the casual public who walk on the inside lanes, but then there are those with any type of wheeled vehicles, like bicycles, strollers, scooters and skate boards.
 (None of these should ever be on a track.)

 - Never confront people who behave poorly on the track.
 If it’s really worrisome, you need to go to the coach or to a school or parks official.
 (Walk away if you have to or even leave the area.)

 - Be careful and courteous when crossing the track from an entrance or to-and-from the infield.
-(People on the track have the “right-of-way.”
+(People on the track always have the “right-of-way.”
 Look both ways before crossing.
 Wait for people to pass, leaving a good break.
 Do not try to sprint across between people.)

 - Be respectful of others and do not create dangers.